 The first thing it did was install a battery backup.
-Since many of us had played Legend of Zelda an other battery based games, we were well aware of how it worked.
+Since many of us had played Legend of Zelda and other battery-based games, we were well aware of how it worked.
 By the time I played Baseball Stars, I would have assumed that most sports games were like this.
-Obviously I was wrong.
+Obviously, I was wrong.
 So for the competitors, the bases were only loaded while the game was powered on.

-Finally it had a seasons.
+Finally, it had seasons.
 Seasons that could be stopped between games and saved.
 You didn’t have to even play the game, you could set the computer to autoplay the season itself.
 You could then come back to it later.
-Combining saved games, seasons, player management – this are all things you would fully expect of a baseball game today.
+Combining saved games, seasons, and player management – these are all things you would fully expect of a baseball game today.
 I doubt you would enjoy one at all that just let you play a single game and didn’t save any progress on a modern console.

 The Neo Geo was unsuccessful because of the cost of the console and the games.
 The cost was high because you were literally playing the same game as was in the arcade.
-There was no best effort reproduction on a ported system – it was the same game.
-While the Neo Geo is highly sought after by collectors (I still don’t own one), those collector pay a high premium.
+There was no best-effort reproduction on a ported system – it was the same game.
+While the Neo Geo is highly sought after by collectors (I still don’t own one), those collectors pay a high premium.
 Many of the games go for thousands of dollars today.

 When we went to buy the players we did before the game fell over and we noticed something.
 We had millions of dollars in the game (why the heck can’t my ATM card glitch this way).
 This was literally months of work of playing and saving for us done because the game fell over and corrupted the save at just the right spot.
 There is absolutely no way we could have repeated this.
 I think this is the only time I have had a game system crash (literally in this sense) in my favor.